Therealsxlar/ForgeFN-Fixed/README.md

 ## This comes with the cosmetics from locker!
 - It was never really mentioned really didn't find out until I was browsing the code and found Globals::MCP - Found out it was cosmetics from locker so that's cool.

+# Coming Soon to ForgeFN by me?
+- I'm going to be making the GUI look wayyy better also add some more options like to a player you can change there skin if it MCP = true instead of false!